lean-delivery/ansible-role-solr-standalone/README.md

 This role:
   - Installs Solr standalone on Centos 7, Ubuntu or Windows host.
-  - Configures SSL for Solr 7.0 and later
+  - Configures SSL for Solr 7.x
+  - Configures Authentication for Solr 7.x
   - Configures Solr
   - Supported Solr versions: 6.x - 7.x.
-The latest tested is 7.1.0
+The latest tested is 7.6.0

 For additional configuration, such as master or slave mode use roles:
   - solr-master (lean-delivery.ansible-role-solr-master)
   - solr-slave (lean-delivery.ansible-role-solr-slave)
+  - solr-cloud (lean-delivery.ansible-role-solr-cloud)
   - to integrate SAP-Hyrbis and solr with hybris extras (lean-delivery.ansible-role-solr-hybris-config)

 Requirements